MicrosoftDocs/win32/desktop-src/DevNotes/termsrvappinstallmode.md

 ---
-Description: Determines whether the Terminal Server is in the INSTALL mode. ms.assetid: edf362e6-c1a4-49fe-8e07-1188c66616be
+description: Determines whether the Terminal Server is in the INSTALL mode. ms.assetid: edf362e6-c1a4-49fe-8e07-1188c66616be
 title: TermsrvAppInstallMode function
 ms.topic: reference